andrewharmellaw/deck-invert-your-participation-mode/PITCHME.md

 ## “Event Amateur”
 ### Pic:

-Notes:
+Note:

-Developer / Principal at ThoughtWorks (a global consultancy)
+ - Developer / Principal at ThoughtWorks (a global consultancy)

-Attended, participated in, co-organised, sponsored and put on numerous tech events over the years, nationally and internationally
+ - Attended, participated in, co-organised, sponsored and put on numerous tech events over the years, nationally and internationally

-The best fun has been speaking, and open spaces.
+ - The best fun has been speaking, and open spaces.

-Hopefully some / all of what I’m about to share will be useful to you.
+ - Hopefully some / all of what I’m about to share will be useful to you.

-I've only a short period of time, so I want to tell you about attending my first open spaces, and then about putting on my first open spaces.
+ - I've only a short period of time, so I want to tell you about attending my first open spaces, and then about putting on my first open spaces.

-I'd be SUPER-HAPPY to take questions, and have a chat about all this at the end or afterwards over social media or whatever.
+ - I'd be SUPER-HAPPY to take questions, and have a chat about all this at the end or afterwards over social media or whatever.
 (I could talk about this FOR EVER.)

 ---